Stuart Varney Threatens Us With A Good Time

-Category: World Politics Hits: 7If you search Google News for the term "Bernie Sanders," one thing sticks out: the only news outlets talking about Bernie Sanders AT ALL are the Fox outlets, Newsmax, and OANN.
+Category: World Politics Hits: 12If you search Google News for the term "Bernie Sanders," one thing sticks out: the only news outlets talking about Bernie Sanders AT ALL are the Fox outlets, Newsmax, and OANN.
 No one else.
 Bernie is the boogey man for right-wing media outlets.
 And don't get me started about AOC.
 So when Stuart Varney opened his ten-o'clock hour this morning with the monologue above, I had to ask, "why is he promising us such a good time?"

 Read more https://crooksandliars.com/2021/03/stuart-varney-threatens-us-good-time